It may be worth trying alternatives to your current writing font in Ulysses. Sarah explains why and introduces three of the team’s favorites.

 What really counts is readability.
 A font should be appealing to your eye and not a pain to read.
 Writers also point out that a font should be neutral, to prevent distraction from the writing itself.
 Some claim the more “anonymous” a font, the easier the editing.
 Others prefer a monospaced font for a typewriter-like experience to help them get in a “writing mood” and let the typing happen more naturally.

-Apple’s new system font San Francisco (introduced with OS X El Capitan), has become a well-received alternative for Ulysses users: It was specifically designed with screens in mind and is therefore great to read on your devices.
+Apple’s system font San Francisco (introduced with OS X El Capitan), has become a well-received alternative for Ulysses users: It was explicitly designed with screens in mind and is therefore great to read on your devices.
 It is also used as Ulysses’ default font.
 The other preselected fonts in Ulysses – namely Courier, Menlo, Helvetica Neue and Georgia – were chosen to offer a selection of solid fonts to begin with.
-But you can of course work with any font that is available on your system.
+But you can, of course, work with any font that is available on your system.

 New Font Inspiration